CPython: Distribution

 PEP 11 lists platforms which are not supported in CPython by the Python Software Foundation.
 These platforms can still be supported by external ports.
 These ports include:

 External ports not integrated to Python Software Foundation's official version of CPython, with links to its main development site, often include additional modules for platform-specific functionalities, like graphics and sound API for PSP and SMS and camera API for S60.
 These ports include:

 Enterprise Linux

 These Python versions are distributed with currently-supported enterprise Linux distributions.
 The support status of Python in the table refers to support from the Python core team, and not from the distribution maintainer.

 Alternatives

-CPython is one of several "production-quality" Python implementations including: Jython, written in Java for the Java virtual machine (JVM), PyPy, written in RPython and translated into C, and IronPython, which is written in C# for the Common Language Infrastructure.
+CPython is one of several "production-quality" Python implementations including: Jython, written in Java for the Java virtual machine (JVM); PyPy, written in RPython and translated into C; and IronPython, written in C# for the Common Language Infrastructure.
 There are also several experimental implementations.